ewerton-ssh/RocketWPP.JS/README.md

 - Adjuste MONGOURL uri(mongodb login has in URL).
 - Adjuste CHROME_EXECUTABLE_PATH directory(this project use puppeteer, and pupperter use your installed chrome).
 - Adjuste HEADLESS true or false(pupeeteer control open or close web browser, set "false" if you use proxy).
-- Adjuste DBNAME for diferent names case use multiple instances.

 ## Chatbot syntax save
 Follow the form below and avoid mistakes.